DanielaDomnici/selenium-cucumber-example/README.md

 3) Runner:

 To run the specific feature file cucumber uses standard Junit Runner and specify tags in @Cucumber.
 Options.
-Multiple tags can be given by using comma separate.
+Multiple tags can be used, separated by comma.